magpie-ea/magpie-v3-docs/docs/00_getting_started/02_basics.md

 Figure 1 from Todd, J., Marois, R. Capacity limit of visual short-term memory in human posterior parietal cortex.
 Nature 428, 751–754 (2004). <https://doi.org/10.1038/nature02466>

-To ease the realization of the most common experimental designs, there are many **built-in screen components** ready for usage, allowing the quick assembly of simple experiments.
+To ease the realization of the most common experimental designs, there are many **built-in screen components** ready for use, allowing the quick assembly of simple experiments.
 These screens always have 4 slides, which implement:

 1. A **pause**